MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/authentication-saml.md

 ---
 title: Use SAML or OIDC Authentication
+description: The sample in this topic illustrates how to display an embedded dossier using SAML authentication.
+The same code works for OIDC except the `loginMode` parameter.
 ---

 The JavaScript Embedding SDK allows you to quickly integrate dossiers into a web application in a responsive manner.
 The authentication required to display a dossier depends on your environment.
 The sample in this topic illustrates how to display an embedded dossier using SAML authentication.
 The same code works for OIDC except the `loginMode` parameter.